Improvements to existing School Street

 Improving Cardwell Terrace public space

 We’re transforming this space at Cardwell Terrace to make it greener, more inviting and better for everyday use by residents, while supporting the local shop and offering a pleasant place to stop and rest.
-We plan to:
+We are:

-• Replace existing paving with new low-level planting, relocating one small tree into the planting area to add greenery and biodiversity.
+• Replacing existing paving with new low-level planting, relocating one small tree into the planting area to add greenery and biodiversity.

-• Keep a paved footway around the edge for easy movement.
+• Keeping a paved footway around the edge for easy movement.

-• Add stepping posts as an informal play feature for children, alongside habitat features to support wildlife.
+• Adding stepping posts as an informal play feature for children, alongside habitat features to support wildlife.

-• Move the existing bench to the front of the space and add a new single seat for extra seating.
+• Moving the existing bench to the front of the space and adding a new single seat for extra seating.

-• Reposition cycle stands and the litter bin for better access, and introduce new bin enclosures to address issues with waste and recycling.
+• Repositioning cycle stands and the litter bin for better access, and introducing new bin enclosures and food bin

 An artist’s impression showing how the public space at Cardwell Terrace could look with the proposed improvements